dotkernel/frontend-documentation/docs/book/v5/how-to/dependency-injection.md

 That's it.
 When your object is instantiated from the container, it will automatically have its dependencies resolved.

-> Dependencies injection is available to any object within DotKernel Frontend.
+> Dependencies injection is available to any object within Dotkernel Frontend.
 > For example, you can inject dependencies in a service, a handler and so on, simply by registering them in the `ConfigProvider`.